“I’m not everyone’s cup of tea.

 Because you’re never going to be everyone’s cup of tea, just like I’m not.
 But, those people?
 They aren’t your people.”

 This story was submitted to Love What Matters by Jennifer of They Whine So I Wine.
-You can follow her journey on Facebook here and Instagram here.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+You can follow her journey on Facebook and Instagram.
+Join the Love What Matters family and subscribe to our newsletter.

 Read more stories like this: